Discover the local way of life and the mild climate of the Cevennes

 The majesty of chestnut trees

-In the Cevennes, the chestnut tree, also known as “the bread tree”, is king.
-For centuries, chestnuts were the staple of local diet, preserving the population from famine.
-Chestnuts are still cultivated today by our local producers.
-To learn more about chestnut production, you can visit local chestnut farms in the summer or take a walk through the chestnut orchard by following the Espinas interpretative trail.
+In the Cevennes, the chestnut tree, also known as “the breadfruit tree”, is king.
+For centuries, chestnuts have been the staple of the local diet, preserving the population from famine.
+Chestnuts are still cultivated today by our producers.
+To learn more about chestnut production, you can visit local chestnut farms in the summer or explore chestnut groves by following the Espinas interpretative trail.

 Along the royal route

-The many shades of green and blue on the Corniche
+The many shades of green and blue along the Corniche

 > The village of Saint Laurent de Treves and its dinosaur footprints.

-> The panoramic view from the village of Le Pompidou of the famous field of l’Aultre.
-While in Pompidou, take a 2 hour hike along the Vallon de Saint Flour trail and visit the roman church of Saint Flour.
+> The panoramic view of the famous field of l’Aultre and the roman church of Saint-Flour, along the Vallon de Saint Flour trail, in the village of Le Pompidou.